top of page

 Initiate

-In Quito, the start-ups ECargoBikeUIO (10 e-cargo bikes), Sidertech (10 e-quadricycles) and Grupo Miral (4 e-vans) received seed funding for the local design and assembly of different types of LEV, mainly for logistics, but also for passenger transport.
-Sidertech will receive 10 Valeo drivetrains in a kit to be easily integrated in the e-quadricycles.
-In addition, PEM Motion, one of the companies selected in the 1st Innovators Call supported ECargoBikeUIO and Sidertech in vehicle design and battery sizing.
-Further support on vehicle design for Sidertech and Miviltech is expected under the 2nd EU Innovators Call.
+In Quito, the start-ups ECargoBikeUIO (10 e-cargo bikes), Sidertech (4 e-quadricycles) and Grupo Miral (4 e-mini vans) received seed funding for the local design and assembly of different types of LEV, mainly for logistics, but also for passenger transport.
+Sidertech received Valeo drivetrains in a kit to be easily integrated in the e-quadricycles.
+In addition, PEM Motion, one of the companies selected under the European Innovators Calls supported ECargoBikeUIO, Sidertech and Grupo Miral in vehicle design and battery sizing.
+Further support on vehicle design, charging, batteries and homologation was provided by IDIADA.
 Finally, SOLUTIONSplus supported the city with the elaboration of a pre-feasibility study for the electrification of 1 BRT corridor.

 Implement

-On August 18th, 2022,, the LEV prototypes, locally manufactured with the seed funding provided by SOLUTIONSplus, were launched with the local authorities of Quito in the National Polytechnic School (EPN).
+On August 18th, 2022, the prototypes of the e-cargo bikes and the e-quadricycles, locally manufactured with the seed funding provided by SOLUTIONSplus, were launched with the local authorities of Quito in the National Polytechnic School (EPN).
 The activity allowed potential users to test the vehicles and provide suggestions to the design to suit their needs for the design.

 Component 2: Mobility as a Service (MaaS) app